 AUSTIN, Texas — As of Nov.
 11, Austin's chapter of Wreaths Across America only had 30% of its goal for wreaths to be laid on gravestones at the Texas State Cemetery.

 "Sadly, because of COVID, we are only at 30% of our goal," Ellen Fuller, a volunteer and the co-chair of Austin's Wreaths Across America, told KVUE on Nov.
 11. "Of 3,300, we're only [at] 1,017."

 The idea is for people to use the holiday spirit to honor the fallen veterans and prominent Texans that are laid to rest there.

-But this is no ordinary year.
-As the coronavirus pandemic continues, Fuller said this year's ceremony will be pre-recorded and posted online on Dec.
+She also said this year's ceremony will be pre-recorded and posted online on Dec.
 19.

 Usually, there is a ceremony in the morning, and the public lays down wreaths on every gravestone throughout the cemetery.

 But the way Wreaths Across America gets those wreaths is through sponsorships.
 When you sponsor a wreath, you are also donating money for that wreath to be purchased.